Reviews You Can Rely On

 Not the most versatile

 The downside?
 The DV9 isn't the best choice for riders who ride rough or chattery trails.
-The lightweight carbon fiber frame translates a lot of the trail surface to the rider.
-When you're motoring over choppy terrain, you can definitely feel it.
+The stiff, lightweight carbon fiber frame transmits more of the trail surface to the rider.
+When you're motoring over choppy terrain, you certainly feel it.
 As a result, this bike is best piloted by experienced riders who can use proper form and soften their elbows and knees to finesse downhill.

 Read more: Ibis DV9 NX review